tf198/dormio/README.rst

 Blistering performance
 ~~~~~~~~~~~~~~~~~~~~~~
-Everything is kept as light as possible using just a lightweight meta description at the core.
+Everything is kept as light as possible using just a tiny meta description at the core.
 This
 results in code that runs nearly as fast as raw PDO and with a not much greater memory footprint while still
 giving you a full featureset.
+The entire library comprises of under 20 files and currently just sneeks in
+under 1000 lines of code excluding comments etc, and of those only 7 or so are loaded for typical operation with a
+clocking in at about 650 lines of code.
+Less is more!
 ::

                       | Insert | findPk | complex| hydrate|  with  |     MB |